fenomeno83/graphql-dotnet-globalization-demo/README.md

 Based on graphql-dotnet (https://github.com/graphql-dotnet/graphql-dotnet ), this solution implements some important features:

 1-Auto types starting from dto classes.
-See original libray https://github.com/fenomeno83/graphql-dotnet-auto-types
+See original library https://github.com/fenomeno83/graphql-dotnet-auto-types

 2-Validation management, with some additional custom validation